Meenal Jain

 Meenal Jain (born 14 June 1985) is an Indian singer, known as a playback singer in Indian films.

-She was a top 6 finalist in the reality show Indian Idol 2 on Indian television in 2006.
+She participated and was a top 6 finalist in the reality show Indian Idol 2 in 2006.

 Life and career

-Jain is living in Mumbai for the last 10 years and completed her graduate studies from Mithibai College, Mumbai.
-Recently, she did shows with singers Sonu Nigam, Abhijeet Sawant, Amit Sana, Rex D'Souza.
+Jain lives in Mumbai.
+She graduated from Mithibai College.
 Presently she is co-hosting a show "Music, Masti aur Dhoom".
 She also provided the singing voice for Barbie in the Hindi dubbed version of the 2007 animated film Barbie as the Island Princess.
-She also sang the song "Sakhi" on Aamir Khan's show Satyamev Jayate's seventh episode which was on domestic violence.
+She also sang the song "Sakhi" in the television show Satyamev Jayate's seventh episode.